washingtonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The Washington State Prison System

-Washington has prisons to accommodate persons sentenced to imprisonment.
-The correctional facilities serve to hold criminals for the period of incarceration, to remove those individuals from the general populace while providing the offenders an opportunity to achieve reform.
-The prison facilities are for prisoners with a minimum of one year sentence.
+Washington has prisons designed to accommodate persons sentenced to imprisonment.
+The correctional facilities serve to detain individuals during their period of incarceration, separating them from the general population while providing the offenders with an opportunity to achieve reform.
+The prison facilities are for prisoners with a minimum one-year sentence.

 Washington has 12 prison facilities run by the Washington State Department of Corrections (WADOC).
-This department directly administrates the state’s prison facilities and organizes correctional programs for persons in the community.
+This department directly administers the state’s prison facilities and organizes correctional programs for persons in the community.

-A jail and a prison in Washington serve a similar purpose but not to the same extent.
-Jails hold criminals with short incarceration time, ranging from a day to less than a year.
-Jails accommodate accused persons who have to be detained before a trial and persons guilty of misdemeanors.
+A jail and a prison in Washington serve similar purposes, but not to the same extent.
+Jails generally hold criminals with short incarceration times, ranging from a day to less than a year.
+They may also accommodate accused persons who must be detained before a trial and those guilty of misdemeanors.
 Jails in Washington are run by the local law enforcement agency, the Police Department in the cities, or the Sheriff’s office.

-On the contrary, prisons are long term accommodation, usually lasting from one year to over 25 years.
-Offenders guilty of felony offenses and sentenced to imprisonment for over a year, and offenders awaiting capital punishment spend imprisonment sentence in prison.
+On the contrary, prisons are long-term accommodations, usually lasting from one year to over 25 years.
+Offenders guilty of felony offenses are imprisoned for over a year, and offenders awaiting capital punishment serve a prison sentence.
 The Washington State Department of Corrections (WADOC) manages prison facilities.

-- Airway Heights Corrections Center (AHCC): Three custody levels; minimum, minimum MI3, and medium.
+• Airway Heights Corrections Center (AHCC) has three custody levels: minimum, MI3, and medium.

 11919 W. Sprague Ave